Provide a summary of the book of Tobit. Include the main themes, important figures, and its significance in the Bible.

 - Tobit 3:1-6: Tobit’s prayer for death and the introduction of Sarah.

-- Tobit 6:1-17: The journey of Tobias and his encounter with the angel Raphael.
+- Tobit 6:1-17: The journey of Tobias and the role of the angel Raphael.

-- Tobit 12:6-10: Raphael reveals his identity and the purpose of his mission.
+- Tobit 12:6-10: Raphael reveals his identity and the importance of almsgiving.

 Historical Context:

-The Book of Tobit is part of the Deuterocanonical books, which are included in the Catholic and Orthodox Bibles but are not found in the Hebrew Bible or Protestant versions.
-It is believed to have been written in the 2nd century BCE, during the time of the Jewish diaspora, when many Jews lived outside of Israel, particularly in regions like Assyria.
-The book reflects the struggles of Jewish identity and faith in a foreign land, emphasizing the importance of piety, charity, and family.
+The Book of Tobit is part of the Deuterocanonical books, which are included in the Catholic and Orthodox Bibles but are considered apocryphal by Protestant traditions.
+It is believed to have been written in the 3rd or 2nd century BCE, during a time when the Jewish people were facing exile and oppression.
+The story is set in Nineveh and revolves around themes of faithfulness, divine intervention, and the importance of family.

 Summary: